jmorantus/adds/README.md

 ```cd adds``` \
 ```.\Create-ADDS-Service.ps1```

 6. After a successful deployment.
-Configure the ADDS Service from the Azure Portal UI
+Navigate to the Resource Group from the Azure Portal UI, select the newly created service and follow instructions to Update DNS records for the Service